frankshearar/Home/NuGet-Restore-Manager.md

 ## Who is the customer?
 Software developers using Visual Studio "15" to build .NET Core and UWP applications and libraries.

-## Evidence
-_What is the evidence that behaves us to act?_
-_Evidence can be impassioned tweets or mails, mile long conversations in issues, rants on blogs, sweet sweet data from telemetry!!!
-If you can show pain, you can rally the troops._

 ## Current Behavior
 In VS2015 NuGet employs different mechanisms to initiate restore operation.